-It is also a great opportunity for the business leaders to share updates on the latest developments and the roadmap of the business with the entire workforce.
+Award ceremonies are great opportunities for the business leaders to share updates on the latest developments and the roadmap of the business with the entire workforce.

-It is also a great event for team bonding and an opportunity for senior leaders to interact informally with employees across ranks on the sidelines of the event.
+These are also great for team bonding and an opportunity for senior leaders to interact informally with employees across ranks on the sidelines of the event.

 Given the importance of the event and the challenges of attempting to replicate it virtually, many organizations have postponed or even cancelled them.

 Since normal operations are unlikely to resume in the near future, a few organizations have take the bold step of organizing these award ceremonies virtually.